Depression/Anxiety

 Data Source

 Healthy Minds Network.
-Healthy Minds Study dataset.
+Healthy Minds Study - Student Survey.

 Note.
 Institutional participation in the HMS is voluntary, self-selected, and periodic, leading to variation in representation across sectors, states, and time.
 As a result, estimates derived from the HMS survey reflect mental health conditions at specific participating institutions rather than institutions across the entire Midwest or nation.
-In 2023, 9,817 students responded to the survey, representing nine public four-year institutions across six Midwest states: Illinois, Kansas, Michigan, Missouri, Ohio, and Wisconsin.
+In 2023, 7,346 public four-year students responded to the survey, representing nine public four-year institutions across six Midwest states: Illinois, Kansas, Michigan, Missouri, Ohio, and Wisconsin.

 This indicator was developed as part of a collaboration between MHEC and the Healthy Minds Network.